 Dynamic Load Balancing

-Just as a web load balancer intercepts HTTP requests, and in turn, distributes the requests across multiple web servers, iDB intercepts, and distributes SQL Queries coming from web/application servers across multiple database servers.
-Find out more from a real world use case at KixEye
+Just as a web load balancer intercepts HTTP requests and distributes them across multiple web servers, ScaleArc intercepts and distributes SQL queries coming from web/application servers across multiple database servers.
+Find out more from a real-world use case at KixEye

-iDB provides Clustering and Dynamic Load Balancing without any database engineering on app or database servers
+ScaleArc provides Clustering and Dynamic Load Balancing without any database engineering on the app or database servers

 - Reduced database downtime with High-Availability